hey i’m susie, nice to meet ya!

 I often find it hard to share my story during times of transition – uncertainty and imposter syndrome tend to rear their heads.

 Sam and I usually live in remote northern Australia working in wildlife conservation and eco-tourism.
-However in 2022, we took a somewhat-spontaneous gap year to explore new parts of the world and get experience with conservation practices and perspectives further afield
+However in 2022, we took a somewhat-spontaneous gap year to explore new parts of the world and get experience with conservation practices and perspectives further afield.

-you can keep up with our most recent adventures on Instagram
+follow our most recent adventures on Instagram

 our top 3 tips for wildlifers